raamcosta/compose-destinations/README.md

 ## Basic Usage 🧑‍💻

 > [!NOTE]
-> This readme is already about v2.
+> This readme is about v2.
 If you're now starting to use Compose Destinations, I strongly recommend using v2.
 It is currently in beta stage, but we don't expect major issues with it, and soon it will reach stable!
 > If you really want to see basic v1 usage, [check it here](https://composedestinations.rafaelcosta.xyz/#basic-usage).

 ### 1. Annotate your screen Composables with `@Destination<RootGraph>`: